*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 - Howe, Daniel Walker.
 The Political Culture of the American Whigs.
 Chicago: University of Chicago Press, 1979.

 - Jeffrey, Julie Roy.
 The Great Silent Army of Abolitionism: Ordinary Women in the Antislavery Movement.
 Chapel Hill: University of North Carolina Press, 1998.

 - Jones, Martha S. All Bound Up Together: The Woman Question in African American Public Culture, 1830–1900.
 Chapel Hill: University of North Carolina Press, 2007.

 - Kantrowitz, Stephen.
-More than Freedom: Fighting for Black Citizenship in a White Republic, 1829–1889.
-New York: Penguin Press, 2012.
+More Than Freedom: Fighting for Black Citizenship in a White Republic, 1829–1889.
+New York: Penguin, 2012.

 - Potter, David M. The Impending Crisis, 1848–1861.
-1976.
+New York: HarperCollins, 1976.